 - Network logins

 - Financial and retirement services

 - Social media sites

-At least one ransomware gang, called Maze, is actually putting victim’s names out on their blog and web site (https://blog.knowbe4.com/nemty-ransomware-creators-plan-to-post-stolen-data-of-non-payors-to-blog), along with how much ransom they asked for and how much data they stole.
-They then contact media pundits and popular news sites to share what they have done.
-So, even if you pay the ransom there is no guarantee that it will remain an internal company secret.
+At least one ransomware gang, called Maze, is actually putting victim’s names out on their blog and website (https://blog.knowbe4.com/nemty-ransomware-creators-plan-to-post-stolen-data-of-non-payors-to-blog), along with how much ransom they asked for and how much data they stole.
+They then contact media pundits and popular news sites to share their actions.
+So, even if you pay the ransom, there is no guarantee that it will remain an internal company secret.
 And if you don’t pay the ransom, the hacker reveals even more private information.

 Steal Intellectual Property/Leak Data

 Several ransomware groups and programs (Maze, Revil/Sodinokibi, Snatch, Zeppelin, etc.) now routinely copy all the critical digital data before they encrypt it (https://www.zdnet.com/article/another-ransomware-strain-is-now-stealing-data-before-encrypting-it/).
 Then they tell the company that if they don’t pay the ransom, they will give the data to competitors, post it publicly on the Internet, or do what they want with it, including harming the organization’s customers.